 The RRAC Dance program places an experienced Dance Artist into the region to teach dance classes to the youth and to mentor local community members to teach.
 The model is designed around the notion that a resource may be shared amongst a remote hub of towns during a set residency, increasing liveability, whilst leaving a sustainable footprint of learned knowledge and skills.

 The most recent placement occurred from October – December in 2018 and was the third of five residencies to be facilitated across the two-year Regional Arts Partnership Program.
 The Dance Artist in residence, Talitha Maslin, taught a schedule of dance classes across four towns.
 She is the third dance artist to participate.
 Mentees in Hopetoun and Lake King worked with Talitha to learn dance teaching knowledge and skills as part of the ongoing dance mentorship included in this program.
+Talitha has continued her placement in the community through to 2019 and will finish the residency in July.

 The Schools participating the program are :